Exploring LGBTQ+ history at National Trust places

 - TE Lawrence

 - After his military career, TE Lawrence (also known as Lawrence of Arabia) retreated to Clouds Hill in Dorset.
-There’s been much debate about his sexuality, largely prompted by his book The Seven Pillars of Wisdom (1926), in which he wrote about homosexual encounters among soldiers during the Arab revolt of 1916–18.
+There’s been much debate about his sexuality, largely prompted by his book The Seven Pillars of Wisdom (1926), in which he wrote about same-gender encounters among male soldiers during the Arab revolt of 1916–18.
 He remains an important figure for many in the LGBTQ+ community.Learn more about TE Lawrence

 - Oliver Messel

 - Oliver Messel was one of the foremost stage designers of the 20th century.
 He grew up at his family home of Nymans in West Sussex, surrounded by art and culture.
-For 24 years, Oliver was in a same-sex relationship with Vagn Riis-Hansen, who supported him through some of his happiest and most creative years.Learn more about Oliver Messel
+For 24 years, Oliver was in a same-gender relationship with Vagn Riis-Hansen, who supported him through some of his happiest and most creative years.Learn more about Oliver Messel

 - Simeon Solomon